Admission to Emergency Medical Services Program

 - Application information for Paramedic program

-- Applications for August admission to Paramedic program for West Campus are available April 1 - May 30.
+- Applications for August admission to Paramedic program at the West Campus are available April 1 - June 15.

 This program is a limited access health program.
 In addition to being admitted to the College, students must meet the admission requirements for the limited access health program they wish to enter.
 Students are required to submit a separate limited access application for each program for which they choose to apply.
 Applications will be accepted during the open application period.
 There is a non-refundable application fee for each limited access application submitted.
 Students are eligible to register for limited access health program courses only after having been accepted to that program.